HannaKristensen/MetaHealth/Milestone 4/Milestone 4 Team Project.md

 No

-Will there be adds on the site?
+Will there be ads on the site?
           No